Rsync host setup

 BackupAssist implements rsync as a destination for File Protection backups.
 When you create the backup job, rsync is selected as a destination in the Destination step, and configured in the Set up destination step.
 This section explains how File Protection features apply to rsync and how BackupAssist works with rsync's features.

-To learn how to make an rsync backups, see Rsync backups
+To learn how to make an rsync backups, see Rsync backups (NOTE: Rsync is no longer a supported feature)

 Do-it-yourself rsync hosting